gaidosj/OSU_Learning_Compiler/references/languageSpecification.md

 **Purpose of the Document:**

 This document summarizes the features supported by the OLL.
-For each group of features, implementation success criteria is split into &#39;threshold&#39; and &#39;objective&#39; levels.
+For each group of features, implementation success criteria is split into threshold and objective levels.
 Threshold is the minimum acceptable implementation level and Objective is the desired implementation level.

 **General Design Consideration**